rudijs/koa-json-logger/README.md

       }
     }

-The uid set for each request and can be accessed/used with `this.uuid`
+The unique ID (uid) set for each request and can be accessed/used with `this.uuid`

 For example using Bunyan elsewhere in your application for logging you could use the uid like so: